Audio-WestlakeU/NBSS/README.md

-# Multi-channel (Narrow-band) Deep Speech Separation
+# Multi-channel Speech Separation, Denoising and Dereverberation

 A multichannel speech separation method.
 The official repo of: